Skip to content

 Egg Quality + is here!
 Get it now!

 “By the time you find out you’re pregnant, all of your baby’s genetics have been formed,” says Dr. Afrouz Demeri, ND, director of functional medicine at University of California Irvine’s Department of Medicine and WeNatal’s Chief Medical Officer.
-“The nutrition and lifestyle changes you make in the months before you conceive is just as important—if not more so—than the ones you make once you’re pregnant.”
+“The nutrition and lifestyle changes you make in the months before you conceive are just as important—if not more so—than the ones you make once you’re pregnant.”

-That’s because contrary to what you may have heard, sperm and egg quality can be improved—and the highest quality sperm and eggs create the healthiest babies.
+Contrary to what you may have heard, sperm and egg quality can be improved—and the highest quality sperm and eggs create the healthiest babies.
 Yes, all of the eggs a woman ever has may have developed when she was in utero, but how healthy those eggs are when you conceive is in your control!
 Science has also shown that sperm quality can be completely transformed for the better in the 80 or so days it takes for those little swimmers to completely regenerate.

 This is great news!
 It means getting pregnant and carrying a healthy baby to term doesn’t come down to the hand you’ve been dealt.
 There’s a lot both you and your partner can do to boost your odds of conceiving a healthy baby—and the 100 or so days before you get pregnant really can make all the difference.